ENQUIRE NOW

 However, new surroundings can sometimes induce anxiety in some children.
 This is entirely normal and is a natural stage as they become more independent and confident.

-To help pupils settle well into nursery life Huili Nursery team focus on every unique child and their wellbeing and involvement.
+To help pupils settle well into nursery life Hiba Nursery team focus on every unique child and their wellbeing and involvement.
 The highly experienced team support all children to feel comfortable in the immersive bilingual learning environment and help them to develop positive relationships with their peers.

 1.